Pola Flotilla

 The Pola flotilla (U-Flottille Pola) was an Imperial German Navy (IGN) formation set up to implement the U-boat campaign against Allied shipping in the Mediterranean during the First World War in support of Germany's ally, the Austro-Hungarian Empire.
 It was formed in 1915 from the previously established U-Halbflottille Pola (German U-Boat Half-Flotilla, Pola).
 It operated mainly from an advanced base at Cattaro in the Adriatic, rather than from Pola.

 The flotilla was made up of U-boats dispatched from German home ports, which travelled via the Atlantic and the Strait of Gibraltar, and coastal-type UB- and UC-boats, which were moved in segments by rail to Pola and assembled there at the See-Arsenal of the Austro-Hungarian Navy (kaiserliche und königliche Kriegsmarine: k.u.k.).

-The Pola Flotilla had a maximum strength of 33 U–boats.
+The Pola Flotilla had a maximum strength of 33 U-boats.
 Due to the favourable conditions for commerce raiding in the Mediterranean, they caused a disproportionately large number of Allied losses during the U-boat campaign.
 3.6 million tons of the 14 million tons lost by the Allies were sunk in the Mediterranean.
-Eight of the IGNs top dozen U-boat aces served in the Pola flotilla, including Lothar von Arnauld de la Perière and Waldemar Kophamel.
+Eight of the IGN's top dozen U-boat aces served in the Pola flotilla, including Lothar von Arnauld de la Perière and Waldemar Kophamel.

 In all, 45 U-boats served in the Pola Flotilla, eleven of which were lost operationally.

 In June 1917, the unit was renamed U-Flottille Mittelmeer and in January 1918 it was divided into two separate Flotillas, the first based at Pola, and the second at Cattaro, while the commander, re-titled (Führer der Unterseeboote im Mittelmeer: U-Boat Leader, Mediterranean) assumed overall command of the forces there and at Constantinople.